zzzteph/substats/README.md

 What will you find in this repository?

-- Some statistics with conclusions - top subdomains, masks, length statistics, etc.
 - Lists with different tops of subdomains - 100,1000, 10000 for different levels.
 - The whole collected list of resources.
+- And of course very-little statistics and conclusions.

 # Abstaract